ahmadshaugi81/f5-cis-and-nginx-kic-demo/nginx-kic-use-cases/README.md

 # NGINX Plus Ingress Controller Use Cases

-We are going to demonstrate several use cases for Nginx Plus KIC & F5 Container Ingress Service, including:
+We are going to demonstrate several use cases for Nginx Plus Ingress Controller & F5 Container Ingress Service, including:
 - Inter namespace routing
 - Basic & advanced routing
 - TLS termination on BIG-IP and Nginx Plus Ingress Controller